Focus and Scope of the Journal

 All of the manuscripts that are received, which comply with the requirements of the journal are sent, withholding the author's information, to at least two external peer, specialised in the specific area, who, anonymously and following an identical format (click here), review a manuscript and suggest possible ways of improving it.
 A reviewer should conduct his/her review within three weeks.
 Failing to get a response within the first week, an invitation to review will be sent to other peers.

+When two coincident recommendations are received, the Editor will make a decision on the manuscript and will convey it to the submitting author.
 The authors then will be given a period of 2-3 weeks to perform any adjustments needed and send their manuscript back for a second review, so that peer reviewers, always anonymously, can submit their final recommendation (publishable or unpublishable).

 Open Access Policy